 Make it a little more enticing.
 Try warming food for ten seconds in a microwave to increase the aroma, and don’t forget to stir it.
 You can also add the following to your puppy’s meals to entice them to eat: chicken broth, canned food, meal toppers and white meat from a rotisserie chicken.

 Try smaller food.
-If you have a small breed, get food formulated for small mouths, like Royal Canin Small Starter Baby Dog Dry Food.
+If you have a small breed, get food formulated for small mouths.

 Move the food bowl.
 Place your puppy’s food in a quiet, low-traffic area of the house and calmly praise your puppy when they eat.
 Alternatively, try spreading canned food on a lick mat or putting food in food puzzles or dispensers to provide mental stimulation and food fun.